Read time 5 minutes

 “Read this blog engagingly to know how to repair corrupted SQL Server transaction log files by executing some workable SQL commands and get back access to your SQL database files once again.”

-MS SQL Server, the most commonly used database server, is vulnerable to corruption due to various logical and physical reasons.
-Let us suppose a situation when you are informed that one of the transaction log files has been corrupt due to some unknown reasons.
-Because of the transaction log file damage, SQL Server finds it difficult to access the required .mdf file.
+Microsoft SQL Server, the widely utilized database server, is susceptible to corruption caused by a range of logical and physical factors.
+Consider a scenario where you receive information that one of the transaction log files has become corrupted due to unknown reasons.
+This damage to the transaction log file makes it challenging for SQL Server to access the necessary .mdf file.

 It means .mdf file requires recovery, which can be easily done with the backup of MDF file you have.
 However, in case you do not have a backup of the MDF file, SP_ATTACH_DB_SINGLE_FILE_DB command can be a help for you.
 The command helps you rebuild the database but only in the following two ways: